-Being able to tell the time is a necessary skill.
-Although we often use clocks on our mobile phones or computers or digital watches, which tell us the time by showing us easy to understand numerals, we can rely on them only as long as the is electricity needed to power them is available.
+We often use clocks on our mobile phones or computers or digital watches.
+These tell us the time by showing us easy-to-understand numerals.
+However, we can rely on them only as long as the is electricity needed to power them is available.
 But what if there isn’t?
-Well, we can rely on an old-timey invention called the analog clock, but we need to learn how.
+Well, we can rely on an old-time invention called the analog clock, but we need to learn how.

 In analog clocks, the “clock face” or the dial of clock will only show time between 1 and 12, always in the position shown in the picture.
 Since the day is 24 hours long (or 2 times 12), our day is divided into two parts: before noon or a.m. and afternoon or p.m.

 What happens when we want to find out how much time has passed since it was 11?
 Or how long do we have to wait until it’s 12?
 For this we need to introduce the minute hand.

 This means that, when the minute hand is on 8, we know that 40 (8 times 5 is 40) minutes have passed since the last full hour.
 So if the hour hand (the shortest one) is at 11 and the minute had is pointing at 8, we know that it is 11:40 (a.m. or p.m.).

 The seconds hand shows the number of seconds that passed since the last full minute (when the second hand was pointing at 12).
 In this example, the hand is pointing at the number 4.
 If we multiply it by 5, we’ll get the number of seconds: 20 seconds.

 This means that our watch is showing 11 hours, 40 minutes and 20 seconds.

 The mid-size hand is between 4 and 5, which means we’ll multiply 4 with 5 and add the number of the little lines between the last numeral the hand has passed and the one the hand is pointing to (including that line as well).

-The longest hand (the second hand) is between 1 and 2, which means that we’ll multiply 1 by 5 and add the required number of lines.
+The longest hand (the seconds hand) is between 1 and 2, which means that we’ll multiply 1 by 5 and add the required number of lines.